 10 - Diran Peak

 Diran is a mountain in Nagar valley Gilgit-Baltistan, which is almost 7266m high.
 It is positioned on the east side of Rakaposhi Mountain.
 It was first climbed by an Austrian team in the year 1968.
-This mountain is considered as the riskiest mountain in Pakistan because a lot of climbers have died in order to climb this mountain.
-The peak of this mountain can be easily seen in its full magnificence from Rakaposhi base camp or also from a camping position spanning the core glacier on the south face of the mountain.
+This mountain is considered the riskiest mountain in Pakistan because a lot of climbers have died in order to climb this mountain.
+The peak of this mountain can be easily seen in its full magnificence from the Rakaposhi base camp or also from a camping position spanning the core glacier on the south face of the mountain.